 I’ve needed to work throughout my three years at Nottingham Trent, but it’s often not so easy to separate yourself from the hundreds of other applicants, or to pass all the online tests that so many large organisations put in place for every application.

-Luckily, Nottingham is filled with small, family run businesses and independent restaurants that I’ve found are much more concerned about your personality than your work experience.
+Luckily, our student accommodation in Nottingham is in the heart of a city filled with small, family run businesses and independent restaurants that I’ve found are much more concerned about your personality than your work experience.
 This makes Nottingham one of the best places to get a student job.

 Pop in and say hi

 It seems old fashioned, but almost all of my student jobs in Nottingham have come through simply walking into a place I like the look of and having a chat with the owner or manager.
+Since our Nottingham Trent University accommodation is so well-placed for the city centre, it’s easy to have a wander and find places that interest you.
 Always carry around a few copies of your CV, (it might be worth having a few different versions tailored different kinds of job), always smile, be chatty, and be flexible with what hours you can work and what type of job you’re willing to do.

 Manage your time